A Quick and Easy Fix for Blocked Sinks and Showers

 Step 4: Plunge Away

-Step 5: Look for improvement
+Step 5: Check for Improvement

-Check for any improvements in water flow after you have finished plunging.
-Flush the toilet one or two times while monitoring its drain speed.
-Congratulations if everything is back to normal!
+After plunging, check if there’s any improvement in water flow by flushing the toilet once or twice while keeping an eye on its drainage speed.
+If everything seems back to normal, congratulations!
 You have successfully unclogged your toilet.

 If not, go back to step four and repeat until satisfied with clear drainflow through pipes as well as excessive water flow downwards leading out of pipes leading away from home or premises of residence where deemed necessary by local municipality or code regulations.